 ^

-Blair obtained a Master’s in Forensic Psychology from the University of Denver, clinical supervised practice at Forensic Psychological Services in Winnipeg, Manitoba, and an undergraduate degree in Human Security and Fine Art from the University of British Columbia, Vancouver.
-Her early professional life included investigative work related to sexual exploitation and communications work with the Canadian Broadcasting Corporation.
+Blair obtained a Master’s in Clinical Forensic Psychology from the University of Denver, Colorado, clinical supervised practice at Forensic Psychological Services in Winnipeg, Manitoba, and an undergraduate degree in Human Security (Political Science) and Fine Art from the University of British Columbia, Vancouver.
+Her early professional life included investigative work related to child protection and sexual exploitation, along with communications work with the Canadian Broadcasting Corporation.
+Personally, she has been dedicated to psycho-spiritual teachings and meditative practices for over a decade.
 Her path and orientation are shaped by community, lived insight, a devotion to practice and a deep trust in what moves beneath understanding.